-- A filled-in circle indicates an item applies to a close family member "currently or in the recent past" and a filled-in triangle indicates an item applies to a close family member "in the past." - a.
+- a.
 Is an executive of the listed company or its subsidiary - b.
 Is an executive or a non-executive Director of the parent company of the listed company - c.
-Is an executive of a subsidiary company of the parent company - d.
-Is a person or an executive of a party whose major customers include the listed company
+Is an executive of a subsidiary company of the parent company